 [the ShopIt grocery shopping app]

-Taking into consideration everything mentioned above, it is possible to classify current grocery shopping list apps according to three criteria:
+Taking into consideration everything mentioned above, it is possible to make a classification of current grocery shopping list apps according to three criteria:

 - Shopping list